rtgodwin/rtgodwin.github.io/vignettes/oneinfl.md

 ```
 ## Test for overdispersion and one-inflation using `oneLRT(model1, model2)`

-`oneLRT` extracts the log-likelihood and number of parameters estimated in any two models to calculate a likelihood ratio test statistic and its associated _p_-value.
-It can be used to test hypotheses of nested models.
+`oneLRT` extracts the log-likelihood and number of parameters in any two models estimated by `oneinfl` or `truncreg`.
+It returns the likelihood ratio test statistic and its associated _p_-value.
+It can be used to test hypotheses involving nested models.

 ### Overdispersion